boonyong6/how-linux-works/README.md

 ### 14.1.3 Wayland

-- Decentralized by design: there’s no centralized authority for rendering graphics.
+- Decentralized by design: there's no centralized authority for rendering graphics.
-- Each client uses a **compositor** (software) to combine all of the clients’ buffers into the necessary form for copying to the screen’s framebuffer.
+- Each client uses a **compositor** (software) to combine all of the clients' buffers into the necessary form for copying to the screen's framebuffer.
 - Most Wayland setups and many X servers use **libinput** to standardize events, such as channeling input to the correct application.

 ### 14.1.4 Window Managers